misiektoja/spotify_monitor/docs/configuration.md

 A configuration file is read as data, not executed.
 Spotify Monitor accepts only `SETTING = value` lines where the name is one of the documented settings and the value is a plain literal such as a string, number, `True`, `False`, `None`, a list or a dictionary.
 Comments and blank lines are fine.

-Anything else is rejected before it runs, including `import` statements, function calls, arithmetic and other expressions, `if` blocks and names the tool does not recognize.
-Spotify Monitor reports the offending line number and setting, then exits.
-This is deliberate: it means a `spotify_monitor.conf` that happens to sit in the directory you started the tool from cannot execute code.
+Imports, function calls, expressions and unknown settings are rejected with the setting and line number to correct.

 If the same setting appears in more than one place, the item later in this list wins: